SpiralUBB/project/docs/api_V1.md

 `invitation_attend_status` is the invitation attend status to use when filtering.
 Can be specified multiple times to filter for multiple attend statuses.
 Only events for which the user has an invite with one of the given attend statuses will be shown.

 `date_start` is the start of the interval to use when filtering.
 Only events starting after this date will be shown.
+The format is `YYYY-MM-DD`.

 `date_end` is the end of the interval to use when filtering.
 Only events starting before this date will be shown.
+The format is `YYYY-MM-DD`

 ##### Response body